VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 print(vw.predict('| a b'))
 ```

-### What's next?
+The `-i` argument means input regressor, telling Vowpal Wabbit to load a model from that file instead of starting from scratch.

+## More to explore

+- Review the <a href="https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python/examples" target="_blank">example Python notebooks</a>.
-- Explore more content in the <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Tutorial#more-tutorials" target="_blank">tutorials section of the GitHub wiki</a>
+- Explore the <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Tutorial#more-tutorials" target="_blank">tutorials section of the GitHub wiki</a>.
-- Browse <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Examples" target="_blank">examples on the GitHub wiki</a>
+- Browse <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Examples" target="_blank">examples on the GitHub wiki</a>.

-We hope you have fun exploring VW!
+- Learn various <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Command-Line-Arguments" target="_blank">VW commands</a>.